Gliese 436 b: Discovery

+Naming

+In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from the United States, were announced in June 2023.
+Gliese 436 b is named Awohali and its host star is named Noquisi, after the Cherokee words for "eagle" and "star".
+As stated in the IAU naming citation, the name refers to a Cherokee legend, alluding to the planet's evaporating atmosphere:

 Physical characteristics

 The planet's surface temperature is estimated from measurements taken as it passes behind the star to be 712 K. This temperature is significantly higher than would be expected if the planet were only heated by radiation from its star, which was prior to this measurement, estimated at 520 K. Whatever energy tidal effects deliver to the planet, it does not affect its temperature significantly.
 A greenhouse effect would result in a much greater temperature than the predicted 520–620 K.

-In 2019, USA Today reported that the exoplanet's burning ice continued to have scientists "flabbergasted."
 Its main constituent was initially predicted to be hot "ice" in various exotic high-pressure forms, which would remain solid despite the high temperatures, because of the planet's gravity.
 The planet could have formed further from its current position, as a gas giant, and migrated inwards with the other gas giants.
 As it approached its present position, radiation from the star would have blown off the planet's hydrogen layer via coronal mass ejection.

 However, when the radius became better known, ice alone was not enough to account for the observed size.
-An outer layer of hydrogen and helium, accounting for up to ten percent of the mass, was be needed on top of the ice to account for the observed planetary radius.
+An outer layer of hydrogen and helium, accounting for up to ten percent of the mass, was needed on top of the ice to account for the observed planetary radius.
 This obviates the need for an ice core.
 Alternatively, the planet may consist of a dense rocky core surrounded by a lesser amount of hydrogen.

 Observations of the planet's brightness temperature with the Spitzer Space Telescope suggest a possible thermochemical disequilibrium in the atmosphere of this exoplanet.
-Results published in Nature suggest that Gliese 436b's dayside atmosphere is abundant in CO and deficient in methane (CH4) by a factor of ~7,000.
+Results published in Nature suggest that Awohali’s dayside atmosphere is abundant in CO and deficient in methane (CH4) by a factor of ~7,000.
 This result is unexpected because, based on current models at its temperature, atmospheric carbon should prefer CH4 over CO.
 In part for this reason, it has also been hypothesized to be a possible helium planet.

-In June 2015, scientists reported that the atmosphere of Gliese 436 b was evaporating, resulting in a giant cloud around the planet and, due to radiation from the host star, a long trailing tail 9 e6mi long.
+In June 2015, scientists reported that the atmosphere of Awohali was evaporating, resulting in a giant cloud around the planet and, due to radiation from the host star, a long trailing tail 9 e6mi long.

 Orbital characteristics

 One orbit around the star takes only about two days, 15.5 hours.
-Gliese 436 b's orbit is likely misaligned with its star's rotation.
-The eccentricity of Gliese 436 b's orbit is inconsistent with models of planetary system evolution.
+Awohali orbit is likely misaligned with its star's rotation.
+The eccentricity of Awohali’s orbit is inconsistent with models of planetary system evolution.
 To have maintained its eccentricity over time requires that it be accompanied by another planet.